Larook/DRL_LUDO/test/progress.md

 What I can do more:
 - record playing the game by myself - expert data
     - add rewards for other behaviours like blockade - DONE
-- count the rewards got and plot the number of kills and blockades,  and stuff like this
+- count the rewards got and plot the number of kills and blockades and stuff like this
 - maybe reward of reaching the star (teleport)

 - when stuff is running - check the correctness of networks once again - check the no_grad and how it should be done - check also the learning